LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 >
 > I can stop reading now.
 I read enough flawed examples, dubious comparisons and more from articles written by your kind."

-Rest assure that most people in the functional programming community are friendly and don't have that kind of bias against your favorite language.
+Rest assured that most people in the functional programming community are friendly and don't have that kind of bias against your favorite language.

 [^1]: https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching